barnese3/Fly-Docs/GettingStarted.md

 The `app` property is your fly.io app name.
 This can be omitted, but it’s useful for deployment purposes.
 The `config` property will be arbitrary settings for your app, which are accessible in your code via the global variable `app.config`.

-To access any files under the `files` property, simply use the `fetch` method:
+To access files under the `files` property, simply use the `fetch` method anywhere in your app:

 ```javascript
 // index.js